 If you've purchased 1Password for Mac version 4, you're entitled to use it on all of your compatible devices indefinitely, and version 6 is a free upgrade.
 And if you'd like to always have the newest version, along with many other benefits, you can sign up for a 1Password.com membership.
-This works with macOS Yosemite, El Capitan, and Sierra, and supports the latest versions of major browsers.
+This works with macOS Yosemite, El Capitan, Sierra, and High Sierra, and supports the latest versions of major browsers.

-If you're unable to upgrade, you can still use 1Password 4 in a limited fashion, bearing in mind the security risks, and that you may encounter some issues introduced over time:
+All Macs that can run Mavericks can upgrade to El Capitan (system requirements) — and many can upgrade to High Sierra.
+But if you're unable to upgrade, you can still use 1Password 4 in a limited fashion, bearing in mind the security risks, and that you may encounter some issues introduced over time:

 Google is no longer providing Chrome updates on OS X Mountain Lion and older, and Mozilla has done the same with Firefox.